sopwithcamel110/sopwithcamel110/README.md

 # Donovan deVise

 ## About Me
-Currently at [University of California, Santa Cruz](https://www.ucsc.edu/) planning to graduate in '24 with a B.S. in Computer Science.
+CS Graduate from [University of California, Santa Cruz](https://www.ucsc.edu/), Software Engineer with 2+ years of experience, coding hobbyist

 ## Contact Me
 You can reach me at [donovandevise@gmail.com](mailto:donovandevise@gmail.com)